hherb/localknowledge/manual/embeddings.md

 - Process in batches to amortize model loading time
 - Use a GPU if available for faster processing
+- Use multiple worker threads for parallel processing
 - Implement caching to avoid re-embedding the same text

 ### Similarity Search